Healthy Eating on a Budget

 Food is probably your second biggest expense, right after housing.
-With the economy on the downturn and food prices on the rise, many families and individuals are taking a thriftier approach to mealtime.
+With food prices on the rise, many families and individuals are taking a thriftier approach to mealtime.
 You may be stuck with set mortgage payments or rent, but you can likely trim some real fat from your food budget.

 A family of four with two school age children could easily spend $1,100 or more at the grocery store each month, according to an October 2008 estimate from the U.S. Department of Agriculture (USDA).
 That doesn't even include restaurant meals, a major expense for some families.
 But with a few simple changes in buying habits, a family could chop $300 or even $500 from that bill every month without sacrificing nutrition, also according to the USDA.
 That's a potential $6,000 in savings in just one year.